36Kr-Mobile/Cupid/README.md

 4. This library used many structs to construct the information channel, and use enums to construct information payload!
 No more singletons to reside in memory!
 5. Protocols to extend custom functionality.

-You can check [this article in Chinese]() to learn more about share architecture in our coming new version client.
+You can check [this article in Chinese... en, working, I will update this when it is available]() to learn more about share architecture in our coming new version client.

 **Not like demo of many library, this library's demo's logic is very similar to our architecture in our in programming new version client.
 The `MainViewController` is just like share sheet, though our client is coming with a much more beautiful interface.
 The `ShareManager` is our central hub for communication between the library and our app logic.
 The [NotificationManager](https://github.com/36Kr-Mobile/StatusBarNotificationCenter) is used for notification.
 So this demo does not show all the functionality of this library**